en-atul/the-watchlist/README.md

 ---

-Enjoy seamless access to your favorite streaming services with **Streaming Hub**! 🎉
+Enjoy seamless access to your favorite streaming services with **The Watchlist**! 🎉

 ---